INRIX-benjamin-okeefe/i18n-demo/README.md

 ## Installation
 1. Clone this repo into your OpenCar workspace
-2. Launch the OpenCar Framework, click the "Launch App" menu, then select `i18n-demo`
+2. Launch the OpenCar Simulator, click the "Launch App" menu, then select `i18n-demo`